Plasma disinfection and sterilization

 Plasma disinfection mechanisms

-Upon contact with the treated surface, the chemically active cold atmospheric plasma initiates a multitude of physical and chemical processes.
-The main sterilization process is decomposition of organic molecules of living organisms by bombardment with electrons, ions and short-lived neutral chemical species.
-The ion bombardment breaks hydrogen bonds of organic molecules.
-Further, short-lived reactive chemical species oxidize organic molecules.
-These processes produce lighter and volatile organic molecules, which evaporate from the surface, leaving it not only disinfected, but also in the ultra-fine clean state.
+Here, the chemically active, cold atmospheric plasma triggers a multitude of physical and chemical processes.
+The decomposition of organic molecules of living microorganisms is achieved on the one hand by bombarding them with electrons, ions and short-lived neutral chemical species and on the other hand by the oxidizing effect of the highly reactive chemical species in the plasma.
+In addition, the ion bombardment breaks the hydrogen bonds of organic molecules.
+Thus, these processes together produce lighter and volatile organic molecules and fragments of decomposed microorganisms that evaporate from the surface.
+This leads to a reduction of ultrafine organic impurities and germs up to the complete sterilization of the treated surfaces.
 The following reaction agents and processes contribute to the disinfection:

 - Ions and electrons bombard the surface in direct contact with the ionized plasma volume.
 Having high energies, they are by far the strongest agents of disinfection, as they break hydrogen bonds of organic molecules, such as those forming cellular membranes.
 While the density of the charged particles is by many orders of magnitude lower than the density of the reactive neutral species, the charged particles contribute significantly to disinfection, or even dominate it.
 Among the charged particles, the electrons have the highest fluxes and the highest penetration depth.
 This makes them active under the layer of water or other biological liquids covering the surfaces of living tissues.
 There they react with water and dissolved oxygen molecules to produce reactive oxygen species.
 The latter kill the microorganisms, which otherwise would be protected by a layer of bio-film.
 Ions also dissolve in water initiating chemical reactions that make water acidic.